Northern Territory: Languages

 At the 2021 census, 57.3% of the population spoke only English at home.
 The other languages most commonly spoken at home were Kriol (2.2%), Djambarrpuyngu (1.7%), Greek (1.4%) and Nepali (1.3%).

 There are more than 100 Aboriginal languages and dialects spoken in the Northern Territory, in addition to English which is most common in cities such as Darwin or Alice Springs.
-Major indigenous languages spoken in the Northern Territory include Murrinh-patha and Ngangikurrungurr in the northwest around Wadeye, Warlpiri and Warumungu in the centre around Tennant Creek, Arrernte around Alice Springs, Pintupi-Luritja to the south east, Pitjantjatjara in the south near Uluru / Ayers Rock, Yolngu Matha to the far north in Arnhem Land (where the dialect Djambarrpuyngu of Dhuwal is considered a lingua franca), and Burarra, Maung, Iwaidja and Kunwinjku in the centre north and on Croker Island and the Goulburn Islands.
+Major indigenous languages spoken in the Northern Territory include Murrinh-patha and Ngangikurrungurr in the northwest around Wadeye, Warlpiri and Warumungu in the centre around Tennant Creek, Arrernte around Alice Springs, and Pintupi-Luritja to the south east.

+Pitjantjatjara is spoken in the south near Uluru / Ayers Rock, Yolngu Matha to the far north in Arnhem Land (where the dialect Djambarrpuyngu of Dhuwal is considered a lingua franca), and Burarra, Maung, Iwaidja and Kunwinjku in the centre north and on Croker Island and the Goulburn Islands.
 Tiwi is spoken on Melville Island and Bathurst Island.
 Literature in many of these languages is available in the Living Archive of Aboriginal Languages.

 Religion

-In the 2021 census, Christianity is the major Religious affiliation in Northern Territory followed by 40.5% of its population.
-In 1971, Christianity was followed by 70.2% of the population and it has been declining since, while percentage of people who identified as having no religious affiliation has increased from 17.9% in 1971 to 38.5% in 2021.
+In the 2021 census, Christianity was the major Religious affiliation in Northern Territory, followed by 40.5% of its population.
+In 1971, Christianity was followed by 70.2% of the population and it has been declining since.
+The percentage of people who identified as having no religious affiliation has increased from 17.9% in 1971, to 38.5% in 2021.

-Hinduism is the territory's largest non-Christian religion (2.7%), followed by Buddhism (2.1%) and Islam (1.4%).
+In 2021, Hinduism was the territory's largest non-Christian religion (2.7%), followed by Buddhism (2.1%) and Islam (1.4%).